Family Handbook

 • Registration date*

-• Date of expected enrolment
+• Preferred date of enrolment

 • Age of child(ren) to be enrolled

-• Location for which you are enrolling (City Place, Coatsworth, Infinity Place or Simcoe Place)
+• Location(s) which you are enrolling for (City Place, Coatsworth, Infinity Place and/or Simcoe Place)

 • Contact information (phone and email)